Holden HX

-The Holden HX is a range of automobiles which was produced by Holden in Australia from 1976 to 1977.
+The Holden HX is a range of automobiles which was manufactured by Holden in Australia from July 1976 until October 1977.

 Changes

 The HX series was released in July 1976 and featured a range of models developed from those in the superseded Holden HJ range, which had been in production since 1974.
 The HX models featured only minor updates to the exterior, notably the grille and badgework.
 However significant changes were made to the engines to meet new Australian emissions regulations.
 During the course of the HX series, front bucket seats were adopted as standard equipment for Kingswood-badged vehicles.

 Model range

 The mainstream passenger car range consisted of 4-door sedan and 5-door wagon body styles in three trim levels.